syntaxsurge/cort-seal/docs/youtube-demo-script.md

 - **Shot:** `http://localhost:3000/try` showing a draft input form; then it redirects to `/try/results/[id]` with a claims table showing agreement/dispersion and rubric scoring.
 - **Steps:**
   1. **Current page:** Landing page — confirm the address bar shows `http://localhost:3000/`.
-  2. **Navigate:** Open URL directly: `http://localhost:3000/try` → confirm the address bar shows `/try`.
+  2. **Navigate:** Click “Try” in the header navigation (or open the Menu and tap “Try” on mobile) → confirm the address bar shows `/try`.
   3. **Current page:** `/try` — confirm you see a draft input area (textarea/editor) and a primary submit button.
   4. **Enter values:**
-     - Draft Content = `I’m joining Cortensor Hackathon #3.\nThe submission deadline is Sun, Jan 4, 2026.\nProjects must have a working public demo during the hackathon to qualify.\nHackathon #3 emphasizes agentic apps, PoI-style redundant inference, and PoUW-style validator scoring.\nCortSeal will publish evidence-backed seals so creators can share verification artifacts.`
+     - Prompt = `I’m joining Cortensor Hackathon #3.\nThe submission deadline is Sun, Jan 4, 2026.\nProjects must have a working public demo during the hackathon to qualify.\nHackathon #3 emphasizes agentic apps, PoI-style redundant inference, and PoUW-style validator scoring.\nCortSeal will publish evidence-backed seals so creators can share verification artifacts.`
-  5. **Action:** Click “Run Claim Check” — wait for a loading state and an automatic redirect.
+  5. **Action:** Click “Run CortSeal Check” — wait for a loading state and an automatic redirect.
   6. **Verify on-screen:** The address bar now shows `http://localhost:3000/try/results/` followed by an ID, and you see a claims table with multiple extracted claims plus per-claim redundancy outputs (agreement/dispersion).
 - **Voiceover:**
-  > “This is the creator workflow: I paste a draft, click Run Claim Check, and CortSeal automatically extracts claims.
+  > “This is the creator workflow: I paste a draft, click Run CortSeal Check, and CortSeal automatically extracts claims.
 Under the hood it runs multiple redundant verifier calls — PoI-style — so we don’t just get one model’s opinion.
 The results page shows what was extracted and how consistent the redundant runs were, which is exactly the trust signal judges want to see.”

 ## 4. Evidence + Proof artifacts: /api/analyses/[id]/evidence → /api/analyses/[id]/proof → /share/[id] → /api/proofs/[id]
 - **URL:** /try/results/[id]
-- **Shot:** The results page in one tab; then new tabs showing evidence JSON, proof generation JSON, the public share page, and the immutable proof JSON download.
+- **Shot:** The results page in one tab; then new tabs showing evidence JSON, the public share page, and the immutable proof JSON download.
 - **Steps:**
   1. **Current page:** `/try/results/[ANALYSIS_ID]` — confirm the address bar includes `/try/results/`.
   2. **Action:** Copy the analysis ID from the address bar (the last path segment) — treat it as `[ANALYSIS_ID]`.
-  3. **Navigate:** Open URL directly in a new tab: `http://localhost:3000/api/analyses/[ANALYSIS_ID]/evidence` → confirm the browser shows a JSON response.
+  3. **Action:** Click “Download evidence” in the Output card → confirm the browser opens `/api/analyses/[ANALYSIS_ID]/evidence` as JSON.
   4. **Current page:** Evidence JSON — confirm you see a top-level `analysisId` and a structured `result` payload.
-  5. **Navigate:** Open URL directly in a new tab: `http://localhost:3000/api/analyses/[ANALYSIS_ID]/proof` → confirm the response includes a public proof share ID (copy it as `[PROOF_SHARE_ID]`).
+  5. **Action:** Back on the results tab, click “Generate proof link” (this calls `/api/analyses/[ANALYSIS_ID]/proof`) — wait for the “Open share page” button to appear, then copy the share ID as `[PROOF_SHARE_ID]`.
-  6. **Navigate:** Open URL directly: `http://localhost:3000/share/[PROOF_SHARE_ID]` → confirm the address bar shows `/share/` and the proof bundle renders in a readable UI.
+  6. **Navigate:** Click “Open share page” → confirm the address bar shows `/share/` and the proof bundle renders in a readable UI.
-  7. **Navigate:** Open URL directly: `http://localhost:3000/api/proofs/[PROOF_SHARE_ID]` → confirm a full immutable proof bundle JSON renders/downloads.
+  7. **Action:** On the share page, click “Download evidence” → confirm a full immutable proof bundle JSON renders/downloads from `/api/proofs/[PROOF_SHARE_ID]`.
   8. **Verify on-screen:** You have (a) evidence JSON, (b) a generated proof share ID, (c) a public share page, and (d) an immutable proof JSON payload that can be archived and re-verified.
 - **Voiceover:**
   > “This is where CortSeal becomes more than a UI — it becomes a trust primitive.
 For every analysis, we can export a raw evidence snapshot, then generate a public proof bundle with deterministic checks.
 The share page is what creators link publicly, and the JSON endpoints are what developers integrate — a complete validation artifact pipeline aligned with PoI and PoUW.”